 I wish I had gotten brighter lighting like using these white Christmas lights.
 I saw the effect of these in another wedding later on and they were gorgeous and tasteful!
-They were hanging across the ceiling, but I can see this being used for a backdrop for the dessert table.
+They were hanging across the ceiling, but I can see this also being used as a backdrop for the dessert table.

 Here are other ideas for simple and inexpensive lighting: